kau1992/vue-sails-example/README.md

 ## Essential components used

 The following components are used in this project.
-There a plenty more, though, check the `package.json` files.
+There are plenty more, though, check the `package.json` files.

 ### [Sails.js](https://github.com/balderdashy/sails)